 It has created a community of cousins that are truly great friends who still can't wait to get together, even when it's not at this place.

 When each grand turns 12, my parents take them on a special trip.
-Last spring, having so many turning 12ish, decided to take them all on a BIG trip to Washington.
-While most Grandparents would be freaked out to spend 5 days with a bunch of 11-13-year-olds, they sat, ate, discussed and listened.
+Last spring, having so many turning 12ish, decided to take the "Middles" on a BIG trip to Washington.
+While most Grandparents would be freaked out to spend 5 days with a bunch of 11-13-year-olds.
+They sat, ate, discussed and listened.
 It was a trip for the books, they said.
 My parents loved it, too.

-You see, when you invest so much in the lives of your children, then grandchildren, foster deep relationships, take teenage men and their friends out for steak dinner to discuss what each of them are aiming for in life, have work days at the lake where the Grands are over-paid and treated to ice cream or Fricanos (pizza) where a bit more pouring in occurs, you reap this precious fruit.
+You see, when you invest so much in the lives of your children, then grandchildren, foster deep relationships, take teenage men and their friends out for steak dinner to discuss what each of them are aiming for in life, have work days at the lake where the Grands are over-paid and treated to ice cream or Fricano's Pizza and more pouring in occurs, you reap this precious fruit.

 Patriarch & Matriarch

 And while this all may seem idyllic, there have been times of great struggle here, brokenness, forgiveness, cancer, illness, times of crying out to the Lord for strength.
-But that is life, not something we need or should manufacture to be perfect.
-Real life, where you love the people that may have hurt you.
+But that is life.
+After all, perfection is over rated.
+Real life, where you love the people that may have hurt you most.
 Where you learn that, as the sun sets magnificently over the lake, there is a new day coming.
 This place is beautiful (my mom is so talented that way), but not as precious as the people it holds.